 Ultimate 150 - Can/U.S/MEX $74 Unlimited Unlimited calling in Canada.U.S./Mexico 150 GB of shareable data Unlimited in Canada/U.S./Mexico $74

-6. Where to buy a Canada SIM Card?
+6. Where To Buy a Canada SIM Card?

 6.1.
 Buy Canada eSIM plans

 6.2.
-Buy a physical Canada SIM Card
+Buy A physical Canada SIM Card

 Here are a few options for obtaining a physical SIM card to use in Canada: